Repository for Amlogic & Meson Infrared Remote Controllers

 LibreELEC is a non-profit fork of OpenELEC, a discontinued Linux distribution designed for home theater PCs and based on the Kodi media player.
 The software is maintained by the LibreELEC Project.

-Android is an Operating System (
+Android TV is an Media Operating System (

-OS) based on a modified version of the Linux Kernel and other Open Source software.
+MOS) based on a modified version of the Linux Kernel and other Open Source software.
 The software is maintained by various contributors.